 Most dog attack claims seek damages for medical costs, lost income, and pain and suffering.
 If your dog bite was serious enough to cause a permanent disability, you may also qualify for compensation for your reduced capacity to make a living.

-To ensure the best outcome in your dog attack case, speak to JML Law’s Los Angeles dog attack attorney right away.
+To ensure the best outcome in your dog attack case, speak to JML Law’s Los Angeles dog attack attorney immediately.
 Schedule your no-cost case review today.

 Every case is unique and needs to be evaluated by our experienced lawyers.
 If you have been injured in a work-related accident.